Engine Lathe Basics 211

 tool blocks

-A component that sits on the compound rest of the carriage assembly of a lathe.
-The toolpost contains a slot for positioning the toolholder and cutting tool.
+A component that sits on the compound rest of the carriage assembly of an engine lathe.
+The tool post contains a slot for positioning the toolholder and cutting tool.

 turning

-A machining operation that rotates a cylindrical workpiece while a single-point tool is guided along the length of the part.
-Turning is performed on a lathe.
+A lathe cutting operation that rotates a cylindrical workpiece while gradually passing the cutting tool along the surface of the rotating part.
+Turning is the most common cutting operation performed on a lathe.

 turret